Why isn't CloudFront serving my domain name over HTTPS?

 - The domain name of the SSL certificate must be consistent with the domain name associated with the CloudFront distribution.
 For example, if you issue an SSL certificate for *.example.com, then the CloudFront distribution will support domain names such as abc.example.com or 123.example.com.
 However, an SSL certificate for *.example.com won't support domain names such as abc.123.example.com.
 To use abc.123.example.com as a domain name, you need an SSL certificate for either *.123.example.com or abc.123.example.com.

-- If you're getting cipher or TLS version mismatch errors, verify that your client is using supported SSL or TLS protocols and ciphers for communication between viewers and CloudFront.
+- If you're getting cipher or TLS version mismatch errors, verify that your client is using supported SSL or TLS protocols and ciphers.
+This allows communication between viewers and CloudFront.

 For more information on troubleshooting SSL errors, see SSL/TLS negotiation failure between CloudFront and a custom origin server.